If you’re planning on spending 3 days in Rome, we think this post will help you make the most of your trip.

 - Plan when you are going and book your flights and accommodation

 - Decide which attractions you really want to visit based on the above itinerary, and any other research you have done

-- Decide if something like the Omnia Vatican and Rome Card is going to be for you, and purchase it in advance.
-If you aren’t interested in the Vatican attractions, you might consider the Roma Pass instead, which includes transport and a number of other attractions in Rome.
+- Decide if something like the Rome Tourist Card or Omnia Vatican and Rome Card is going to be for you, and purchase it in advance.
+If you aren’t interested in the Vatican attractions, or are going to visit them on a walking tour, you should definitely consider the Roma Pass instead.
+This includes transport and a number of other attractions in Rome.